Height

-For example, "Christopher Columbus is 5 foot 2 inches in vertical height."

 When the term is used to describe vertical position (of, e.g., an airplane) from sea level, height is more often called altitude.

 Furthermore, if the point is attached to the Earth (e.g., a mountain peak), then altitude (height above sea level) is called elevation.

 In a two-dimensional Cartesian space, height is measured along the vertical axis (y) between a specific point and another that does not have the same y-value.
 If both points happen to have the same y-value, then their relative height is zero.
 In the case of three-dimensional space, height is measured along the vertical z axis, describing a distance from (or "above") the x-y plane.

 Etymology

 The English-language word high is derived from Old English hēah, ultimately from Proto-Germanic *xauxa-z, from a PIE base *keuk-.
 The derived noun height, also the obsolete forms heighth and highth, is from Old English híehþo, later héahþu, as it were from Proto-Germanic *xaux-iþa.